clokep/arewetypedyet/README.md

-## Analysis of inlineCallback vs. async functions in Synapse
+## Analysis of type hints in Synapse

-This can be used to generate a graph of the count of `inlineCallback` functions vs. async functions in the Synapse code base over time.
+This can be used to generate a graph of the count of type hints in the Synapse code base over time.

 ### How To Run It

-Install the requirements: `pip install gitpython`
+Install the requirements: `pip install gitpython attrs mypy mypy-zope`

 Check out Synapse into this directory: `git clone git@github.com:matrix-org/synapse.git`